-Psychedelic-assisted therapy (PAT) involves the administration of a psychedelic compound (e.g., classic psychedelics such as psilocybin or lysergic acid diethylamide as well as MDMA and other compounds) together with therapeutic support (1-3).
-Evidence for the benefits of PAT for addressing several difficult-to-treat conditions (PTSD, treatment-resistant depression, demoralization among cancer patients) is mounting (4-6), and correspondingly, the utilization of PAT interventions is growing.
-In the United States, legal frameworks for supervised use of psilocybin have been enacted in Oregon and Colorado (7, 8), although most psychedelic compounds remain federally illegal.
-Recent state-level legal changes and the growing mental health crisis have sparked burgeoning research on the therapeutic use of various psychedelic compounds, as well as a rapid expansion of certification and training programs for PAT facilitation.
+Psychedelic-assisted therapy (PAT) involves the administration of a psychedelic compound (e.g., classic psychedelics such as psilocy in or by sergic acid diethylamide as well as MDMA and other compounds) to get here with therapeutic support (1-3).
+Evidence for the benefits of PAT for adversing several difficult-to-treat conditions (PTSD, treatment-resistant depression, demoralization among cancer patients) is mounting 44.5% and correspondingly, the utilization of PAT interventions is growing in the United States, legal frameworks for supervised use of psilocybic have been enacted in Oregon and Colorado (7, 8), although most psychedelic compounds remain federally illegal.
+Recent state-level legal diangles and the growing mental health crisis have sparked burgeoning research and the therapeutic use of various psychedelic compounds, as well as a rapidle expansion of certification and training programs for PAT facilitation.

 Among evidence-based psychosocial treatments, a distinctive feature of PAT is that it is simultaneously a pharmacological intervention and a clinician-facilitated therapy (9).
-PAT facilitators therefore play a key role in the experience that clients' have during preparation for their psychedelic dosing session, during the dosing session itself, and in integration of the experience after the acute effects of the psychedelic agents have worn off (10, 11).
-Several attributes of PAT make it a unique treatment to facilitate, compared with existing evidence-based therapies.
-These include the intense phenomenology of a psychedelic experience (which typically involves marked perceptual, affective, and cognitive changes, including hallucinations); the duration of these experiences (which can last 4-48 h); and their immediate and enduring sequelae which often involve changes in the patients' worldview (9, 12).
-Research characterizing the best therapeutic practices for PAT facilitation and the training components that adequately prepare facilitators to implement them is, therefore, important for the optimization of PAT.
-To date, very little research has characterized the attributes of PAT facilitators or investigated the role of facilitator attributes in providing effective care (2).
+PAT facilitators therefore play key role in the experience that clients' have during preparation fo∈theic psychedelic dosing session, during the dosing session itself and in in-z tegration of the experience after the acute effects of the psychedelic agents have worn off (10, 11).
+Several attributes of PAT make to unique treatment to facilitate, compared with existing evidence-based there pies.
+These include the intense phenomenology of a psychedelic expension rience (which typically involves marked perceptual, affective and comitive changes, including hallucinations); the duration of these experiences (which can last 4-48 h); and their immediate and enduring sequelae which often involve changes in the patients' worldview (9, 12).
+Research charact terizing the best therapeutic practices for PAT facilitation and the train of ing components that adequately prepare facilitators to implement then is, therefore, important for the optimization of PAT.
+To date, very little research has characterized the attributes of PAT facilitators or investigated the role of facilitator attributes in providing effective care (2) = 5 = 5 = 5